Ruben Juarez

 microeconomics, behavioral economics, network economics, and public health

 Ruben Juarez is the UHERO-HMSA Distinguished Professor of Health Economics, Professor of Economics, and UHERO Research Fellow at the University of Hawaii at Mānoa.
-He combines microeconomics, network economics, and behavioral economics with public health to address critical issues in underserved communities in Hawaii.
-Dr. Juarez co-founded and directs various public health initiatives such as the Maui Wildfire Exposure Study, the UHERO Statewide Rapid Survey, and the Pacific Alliance Against COVID-19, showcasing his commitment to community health through multidisciplinary efforts.
-For more information visit his personal website.
+He integrates microeconomics, network economics, and behavioral economics with public health to address key health and economic challenges in Hawaii.
+Dr. Juarez co-founded and directs several public health initiatives—including the Maui Wildfire Exposure Study, the UHERO Statewide Rapid Survey, and the Pacific Alliance Against COVID-19—demonstrating his commitment to advancing community health through multidisciplinary research.

 Related Posts